Submarine Ring of Fire 2006 Explorers

 University of Washington

-Sheryl is a research technician studying the microbiology of hydrothermal vent fluids.
-She will be focusing on culturing high temperature anaerobic microorganisms from venting fluids, as well as taking filtered water samples for DNA extraction and microscopic analyses.
+Sheryl Bolton is a research technician studying the microbiology of hydrothermal vent fluids.
+She will be focusing on culturing high-temperature anaerobic microorganisms from venting fluids, as well as taking filtered water samples for DNA extraction and microscopic analyses.
 The University of Washington lab uses a combination of methods to try to understand this complex ecosystem.
-Sheryl will use hydrothermal fluids and the associated microbes as a window into the mysterious subsurface world.
-By studying the metabolisms (like what they eat) and growth conditions (like temperature and pressure) of these organisms, we can learn about the natural environment in which they live.
+Bolton will use hydrothermal fluids and the associated microbes as a window into the mysterious subsurface world.
 The lab maintains a large collection of organisms isolated primarily from mid-ocean ridge vents around the world, but few are from systems like the Mariana arc.
-Using information obtained from DNA studies in 2004 she will attempt to culture particular groups of organisms (high temperature, low pH, sulfur-loving bugs) known to be present in the venting fluids, with the aim of finding new and potentially novel species.
+Using information obtained from DNA studies in 2004, Bolton will attempt to culture particular groups of organisms (high temperature, low pH, sulfur-loving "bugs") known to be present in the venting fluids, with the aim of finding new and potentially novel species.

 nathan BuckNathan Buck